TestardR/platform-manager/README.md

 - Golang (check minimum required version in the [go.mod file](./driver-location/go.mod))
 - Docker >= 20.10.12
-- Kind via [kind](https://kind.sigs.k8s.io/).
+- Kind via https://kind.sigs.k8s.io/.
 If you use minikube, you will encounter TLS certification errors as in the current solution certificates are not made available inside the Docker container of the running service.
-For conveniance, please look at kind at the used [kubeconfig](./sample.kubeconfig.yaml)
+For convenience, please at the used [kubeconfig](./sample.kubeconfig.yaml)

 ### Run